Keep our NHS out of ALL trade deals

 The NHS and Trade and Investment Agreements - Trump’s fake reassurances

-Whatever Trump says about the NHS being on or off the negotiating table, the fact is that – thanks to the 2012 Health and Social Care Act – parts of the NHS have been opened up to European and American markets for the last 6 years.
+Whatever Trump says about the NHS being on or off the negotiating table, the fact is that – thanks in part to the 2012 Health and Social Care Act – the NHS has been opened up to European and American markets for at least the last 6 years.

 Many trade deals these days (so-called ‘new generation’ deals) cover not just goods, but trade in services.
 As the NHS has already been turned into a market, it may be included in trade deals unless it is explicitly excluded.

-- include a punitive investment protection mechanism for the benefit of multinational corporations (Investment Court System or ICS).
+- include a punitive investment protection mechanism (like Investor-State Dispute Settlement or ISDS).for the benefit of multinational corporations

-ICS raises particular concerns for the future of the NHS.
-The mechanism allows foreign corporations to use an international trade tribunal to sue the UK government for massive compensation if it introduces new policies (however beneficial for the public) that happen to affect corporate profits.
-If ICS is included in any trade deal the UK agrees, it means that the growing privatisation of the NHS will be nigh on impossible to reverse.
+Investment protection mechanisms raise particular concerns for the future of the NHS.
+Because these allow transnational corporations to sue the UK government for eye-watering amounts of compensation if it introduces new policies that affect company profits, the growing privatisation of the NHS will be nigh on impossible to reverse

 In addition, it is feared that the USA will demand an end to NHS controls on the cost of pharmaceuticals, in favour of USA-style direct-marketing of drugs.
 If this happened, the costs of medicines would become unsustainable for the NHS.